npaster/summer_school_2023/TP2/TP2.md

-# TP1: Solve laplacian problem with Hybrid High-Order methods
+# TP2: Solve laplacian problem with Hybrid High-Order methods

 ## Problem to solve

-The main goal is to solve the following weak fork of the Poisson problem:
+The main goal is to solve the following weak form of the Poisson problem:
 Find $u \in H^1_0(\Omega)$ such that
 $$ (\nabla u, \nabla v)_\Omega = (f,v)_\Omega, \: \forall  v \in H^1_0(\Omega) $$
 with $f \in L^2(\Omega)$.
 This problem is well-posed.